mcramileux/css-snippet-cheatsheet/README.md

-# css-snippet-cheatsheet
+# CSS-Snippet-Cheatsheet
-Second Mini-project
+Second Mini-Project

-pseudo-code the solved mini-project with a bit of changing some of it.
+Pseudo-code the solved mini-project with a bit of changing some of it.